yengoteam/awesome-gha-snippets/README.md

 If you add secrets in the organization, it is possible to manage accesses (`Repository access` –> `Selected repositories`) and quickly revoke/change if necessary for all repos.

-_Remark:_ You can painlessly move all the secrets from the repositories to the organization level, as their names do not change (but do not forget to remove the secrets from the repository settings).
+_Note:_ You can painlessly move all the secrets from the repositories to the organization level, as their names do not change (but do not forget to remove the secrets from the repository settings).

 ### Action options